Concatenating Random Matchings: Introduction and preliminaries

 To explain the multiplication of two basis elements $A, B$, assume that $A$ is given as a matching on vertices $X_1, \dots, X_n, Y_1, \dots, Y_n$ as before, and that $B$ is given as a matching on vertices $Y_1, \dots, Y_n, Z_1, \dots, Z_n$.
 The product $A \cdot B$ can be interpreted in a nice graphical way: it is the matching on the vertices $X_1,\dots,X_n, Z_1,\dots,Z_n$ obtained by concatenation of $A$ and $B$, multiplied by a factor $\delta^r$ where $r$ is the number of closed loops appearing in the concatenation, see Figure~\ref{fig:small_brauer}.
 The definition of the multiplication operation is then extended $\Z[\delta]$-bilinearly to all of $\kB_n(\delta)$.

-We note that restricting the choice of matchings yields other so-called diagram algebras.
-For example, allowing only non-crossing matchings leads to the Temperley-Lieb algebra \cite{TL71}, whereas requiring that all edges have one endpoint in $\{X_1,\dots,X_n\}$ and the other in $\{Y_1,\dots,Y_n\}$ allows us to interpret matchings as permutations in the symmetric group $\mathfrak{S}_n$ ; in that case, since no closed loop is ever created by concatenating elements, the $\Z$-algebra of formal linear combinations of such diagrams is exactly the group ring $\Z\mathfrak{S}_n$.
+The Brauer algebra is one instance of a so-called diagram algebra, whose joint feature it is that the multiplication is defined through the concatenation of suitable diagrammatic generators.
+These diagram algebras have become a popular object of study in representation theory, algebraic topology, and theoretical physics.
+We briefly mention some other examples of diagram algebras: allowing only non-crossing matchings leads to the Temperley-Lieb algebra \cite{TL71}, whereas requiring that all edges have one endpoint in $\{X_1,\dots,X_n\}$ and the other in $\{Y_1,\dots,Y_n\}$ allows us to interpret matchings as permutations in the symmetric group $\mathfrak{S}_n$ ; in that case, since no closed loop is ever created by concatenating elements, the $\Z$-algebra of formal linear combinations of such diagrams is exactly the group ring $\Z\mathfrak{S}_n$.
+This means that one can regard the concatenation of matchings in the Brauer setting as a generalization of the multiplication of permutations, as was argued for instance in \cite{KM06}; the new feature gained by this extended generality is the non-trivial component structure in the diagrammatic representation, which we investigate in this paper.
 On the other hand, loosening the requirement of a matching to allowing any partition of $2n$ points leads to the partition algebras, see \cite{Ma94}.

 Introducing a slightly different spatial structure, where all strings have to go from left to right, but over- and under-crossings are distinguished, leads to braidings, and the multiplication of braidings by concatenation of diagrams up to isotopy defines a group structure, the so-called braid group \cite{Art25}.
 Random braidings specifically were considered in \cite{GGM13} and \cite{GT14}.